Aamer-Qanadilo/POS-Backend/README.md

 >   - `productId` (number) - The ID of the product.
 > - Response: Returns a success message if the product is deleted successfully, or an error message if not found.

-## Product Categories
+## Categories

 > #### Retrieve all categories
 >
 > - Endpoint: `/category`
 > - Method: GET
-> - Description: Retrieves all product categories.
+> - Description: Retrieves all categories.
-> - Response: Returns an array of product category objects.
+> - Response: Returns an array of categories, a message that says "success" if data was retrived flawlessly and the productsImageBaseUrl which gives us the base url that we need to access the products images.

 > #### Retrieve a specific category
 >
 > - Endpoint: `/category/:categoryId`
 > - Method: GET
-> - Description: Retrieves a specific product category based on the provided categoryId.
+> - Description: Retrieves a specific category based on the provided categoryId.
 > - Parameters:
->   - `categoryId` (number) - The ID of the product category.
+>   - `categoryId` (number) - The ID of the category.
-> - Response: Returns the product category object if found, or an error message if not found.
+> - Response: Returns the category object if found, or an error message if not found.

 > #### Create a new category
 >
 > - Endpoint: `/category`
 > - Method: POST
-> - Description: Creates a new product category.
+> - Description: Creates a new category.
 > - Request Body:
->   - `name` (string) - The name of the product category.
+>   - `name` (string) - The name of the category.
 >   - `image` (string) - The image URL of the category.
 > - Response: Returns the created category object if successful, or an error message if unsuccessful.